sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

   wildcardPolicy: None
 ```

-At the bottom of the page, commit the change, by entering "Replicas = 3" into the `Subject` line of the commit (this message will show up in ArgoCD soon).
+At the bottom of the page, commit the change, by entering "Route deleted!" into the `Subject` line of the commit (this message will show up in ArgoCD soon).

 Ensure the Application is automatically re-synchronized via the UI.

 > Note: If Auto-Sync is not set, you may need to click on the `Sync` button.

 Deleting the Route stops the application working.
-Check that it has now truly failed since there is no way to access the application from outside OpenShift (ingress route is missing).
+Check that it has now truly failed since there is no way to access the application from outside OpenShift (ingress Route is missing).

 Now try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous working one.